 How do pricing and payments work?

 The Safe Site Check In (SSCI) app is billed as a monthly subscription.
-The price of a subscription is based on the number of site licenses purchased at the rate of $99 per month per site.
+The price of a basic subscription is determined by the number of site licenses purchased at the rate of $109 per month per site.
 This model offers three distinct advantages.

 - You pay only for the number of work sites in any given month.
 You can opt to maintain a subscription for zero licenses for those rare months when you don’t have any work sites at all.

-- Our pricing is per site without any limits or restrictions on daily usage, number of workers or visitors, and will not vary over the duration of a worksite project.
+- Our pricing is per site without any limits or restrictions on daily usage, number of workers or visitors.
 This makes it easy to scale up or down while making cost estimating easy and predictable for any size project.

 What's the difference between "sites" and "site licenses"?

 Sites in the SSCI service represent physical work locations or job sites where access is managed through a check-in process.
 Sites may come and go as projects start and finish.
 For contractors, a site’s duration depends on the start and end dates of a job at a particular location.
 For office sites, the duration depends on the lease terms or can be permanent.

 Site Licenses are the number of locations where screening is required.
 Some locations may have just one area to screen at entry or more than one based on unique requirements for that location such as supply or equipment storage, etc. They can be also thought of as SSCI reusable capacity slots which are occupied by sites over time.
 For example, a site license can be used for one site whose job ends, and then used again for a new site whose job is just beginning.
 Media production or facility management companies, where time at job sites is short, might reuse the same site license multiple times in the same month.